 Again, I’m no expert, but I see factors in Central America that bode well for controlling this virus.

 Now don’t get me wrong, I’m not in denial here.
 I’m no wide-eyed optimist – I’m a cold realist.
 I’m not in the “it’s-just-the-flu” camp by any means and I know we’re going to lose more people in this part of the world.
 And like everyone else who works in tourism, I know how this will affect my livelihood and the livelihoods of many of my friends.
-This whole coronavirus thing is a nightmare.

 For a start, there’s evidence this virus doesn’t like hot weather.